Laura Joyce Davis bw_profile.jpg

 • In-house writing experience from construction to insurance to tech

-• Story editor, podcast course instructor, r/narrativepodcasts mod, road biker, Covid-mullet-grower
+• Story editor, podcast course instructor, awkward youtuber, road biker, self-made mulleteer

 A standout narrative nonfiction podcasting team